yojoots/libbitcoin-system-wiki/Depreciation-Principle.md

 interest-rate - growth-rate > 0
 growth-rate < interest-rate
 ```
 Note that in both cases of economic growth and contraction, interest must exceed growth.
 Given that growth is the sole basis of deflation in a deflationary money, hoarding the money represents monetary depreciation (consumption).
 Any contrary behavior implies a purely speculatory condition, not supported by the fact of fixed supply.
-The rate of deflation is inherently lower than the rate of interest, as determined by human time preference.